Cosplay

-Cosplay, a blend word of "costume play", is an activity and performance art in which participants called cosplayers wear costumes and fashion accessories to represent a specific character.
+A cosplay (a portmanteau of "costume play") is the activity and performance art in which participants called cosplayers wear costumes and fashion accessories to represent a specific character.
 Cosplayers often interact to create a subculture, and a broader use of the term "cosplay" applies to any costumed role-playing in venues apart from the stage.
 Any entity that lends itself to dramatic interpretation may be taken up as a subject.
-Favorite sources include anime, cartoons, manga, comic books, television series, rock music performances, video games, memes, and in some cases, original characters.
+Favorite sources include anime, cartoons, manga, comic books, television series, musical artists, video games, memes, and in some cases, original characters.
 The term has been adopted as slang, often in politics, to mean someone pretending to play a role or take on a personality disingenuously.

-Cosplay grew out of the practice of fan costuming at science fiction conventions, beginning with Morojo's "futuristicostumes" created for the 1st World Science Fiction Convention held in New York City in 1939.
+Cosplay grew out of the practice of fan costuming at science fiction conventions, beginning with Morojo's "futuristicostumes" created for the 1st World Science Fiction Convention held in New York City, United States, in 1939.
 The Japanese term "cosplay" (コスプレ, kosupure) was coined in 1983.
 A rapid growth in the number of people cosplaying as a hobby since the 1990s has made the phenomenon a significant aspect of popular culture in Japan, as well as in other parts of East Asia and in the Western world.
 Cosplay events are common features of fan conventions, and today there are many dedicated conventions and competitions, as well as social networks, websites, and other forms of media centered on cosplay activities.
 Cosplay is very popular among all genders, and it is not unusual to see crossplay, also referred to as gender-bending.